CRESYM/colib0.github.io/pages/models/generations/Sources/epri_gfm/index.md

 > [!NOTE]
 >
-> The xy reference frame is the real – imaginary coordinate frame of the
+> The xy reference frame is the real-imaginary coordinate frame of the
+> network, to which all voltage angles are typically referenced, while
-> network while the dq reference frame is the coordinate frame of the
+> the dq reference frame functions as the coordinate system of the
-> control.The relative angle between these reference frames is denoted
+> control.
+The relative angle between these two reference frames is
-> by the control variable $$\theta_\mathrm{inv}$$.
+> represented by the control variable $$\theta_\mathrm{inv}$$.

 ### D and q reference currents calculation